rohitanchal/user-registration-form-validation/README.md

-# User Registration with Live Validation
+# User Registration Form with Live Validation

 ## Description
 A simple user registration system that provides live password validation using HTML, JavaScript, and Bootstrap.
 It ensures that users meet all password security requirements before registration and stores registered users in `localStorage`, allowing them to persist even after a page refresh.